Conflicts of Interest in Research

 - The Financial Interest Disclosure Form must be submitted with any Research proposal, and prior to the submission of any proposal to the sponsor, any Institutional Review Board, or any other outside entity.

-- A new Form must be submitted annually thereafter during the pendency of the Research project; and
+- A new Form must be submitted annually thereafter during the pendency of the Research project.

 - A new Financial Interest Disclosure Form must be submitted within 30 days of the Investigator's discovering or acquiring a new Significant Financial Interest during the pendency of the Research project.

-- NYIT recommends that all Investigators complete a Conflicts of Interest training program selected from time to time by the Institutional Official.
-The Institutional Official may in his or her discretion require that training be completed in certain circumstances, including, for example, if an Investigator is found to be non-compliant with the Policy or for Investigators new to NYIT.
+A. NYIT requires that all Investigators complete a Conflicts of Interest training program in through Citiprogram.org which is labeled the Conflict of Interest Module.
+This module is selected from by the Institutional Official.
+The Institutional Official may in their discretion require that training be completed or renewed in certain circumstances, including, for example, if an Investigator is found to be non-compliant with the Policy or for Investigators new to NYIT.

-- Investigators conducting PHS-Funded Research must comply with the training requirements set forth in Appendix A, Section 1.
+B. Investigators conducting PHS-Funded Research must comply with the training requirements set forth in Appendix A, Section 1, below.

 VI.
 Institutional Responsibilities and Procedures

-- NYIT shall designate an institutional official (the "Institutional Official") who shall be responsible for identifying Conflicts of Interest and taking action to manage, reduce or eliminate such Conflicts.
-The currently-designated Institutional Official is the Assistant Provost, Research and Director of Sponsored Programs and Research.
+A. NYIT shall designate an institutional official (the "Institutional Official") who shall be responsible for identifying Conflicts of Interest and taking action to manage, reduce or eliminate such Conflicts.
+The currently-designated Institutional Official is the Senior Director of Sponsored Programs and Research.

-- Review of Research that is funded internally shall be carried out by the academic deans.
-The dean shall have the Investigator complete and sign a Financial Interest Disclosure Form and provide it to the Institutional Official for review and action in accordance with this policy.
+C. Review of Research that is funded internally shall be carried out by the Institutional Official in consultation with the Deans.
+The Investigator will complete and sign a Financial Interest Disclosure Form and submit it to the Institutional Official for review and action in accordance with this policy.

-- In the event that the Institutional Official determines that a Conflict of Interest exists for any Investigator involved in proposed Research, s/he shall advise the Investigator on mechanisms designed to manage, reduce or eliminate the Conflict of Interest.
+D. In the event that the Institutional Official determines that a Conflict of Interest exists for any Investigator involved in proposed Research, they shall advise the Investigator on mechanisms designed to manage, reduce, or eliminate the Conflict of Interest.
 These may include, but are not limited to, the following:

 - Public disclosure of the Significant Financial Interest whenever and as often as reasonably necessary to ensure objectivity of the Research.